ied206/Joveler.FileMagician/USAGE.md

 - Create an empty file named `Joveler.FileMagician.Lib.Exclude` in the project directory to prevent copying of the package-embedded binary.
 - Create an empty file named `Joveler.FileMagician.Mgc.Exclude` in the project directory to prevent copying of the package-embedded file signature database.
-- libmagic depends on libgnurx (included) and some MinGW runtime libraries (included) on Windows.
+- libmagic depends on libgnurx (included) on Windows, which is covered by LGPLv2.1.
-    - MinGW support libraries are covered by GPLv3 with [GCC RUNTIME LIBRARY EXCEPTION](https://www.gnu.org/licenses/gcc-exception-3.1.html)*.

-*[GCC RUNTIME LIBRARY EXCEPTION](https://www.gnu.org/licenses/gcc-exception-3.1.html) frees you and your software from GPLv3 obligations.

 #### For .NET Standard 2.0+